Diversity, Equity, and Inclusion

 Below are just a few examples to help explain how diversity affects a unique place like Automattic:

-There are around 4,200 religions in the world.
-When the holidays you celebrate come around, keep in mind that other Automatticians might not be aware of them!
+There are around 4,200 religions in the world and numerous individual days of observance in each country.
+When the holidays you celebrate or days of observance come around, keep in mind that other Automatticians might not be aware of them!
 Here’s a site that goes over holidays for major religions around the world.
-Before planning a meetup, scheduling a feature launch, or holding a team call, make sure it doesn’t conflict with anyone’s ability to observe their religion.
+Before planning a meetup, scheduling a feature launch, or announcing a team call, do your best to make sure it doesn’t conflict with anyone’s ability to observe their holidays or days of observance.

 Did you know there are places in the world where being homosexual is considered a sin, or even a crime?
 When planning team meetups, it’s important to remember this — you may have teammates who could be uncomfortable (or even in danger) based on the location chosen for a meetup.
 If we consider multiple perspectives when choosing locations, we can ensure a safe and happy trip for the whole team.